 Service-linked role for Amazon DMS Serverless

 Amazon DMS Serverless uses the service-linked role named AWSServiceRoleForDMSServerless.
-Amazon DMS uses this service-linked role to create and manage Amazon DMS resources on your behalf, such as Amazon CloudWatch metrics.
-Amazon DMS uses this role so that you only have to be concerned with replications.
-This service-linked role is attached to the following managed policy: AWSDMSServerlessServiceRolePolicy.
-For updates to this policy, see Amazon managed policies for Amazon Database Migration Service.
+Amazon DMS uses this service-linked role to create and manage Amazon DMS resources on your behalf.
+Amazon DMS uses this role for automatic instance management so that you only have to manage replications.

 The AWSServiceRoleForDMSServerless service-linked role trusts the following services to assume the role: